AcunatomyConditionsHeadaches & Migraines

 Frequency Reduction

-Most patients experience reduced headache frequency and intensity within the first few sessions.
-The goal is breaking the cycle — not managing each episode.
+Most patients see reduced headache frequency within the first few sessions.
+The goal is breaking the cycle.

 It's not just a headache.